Go to main navigation Navigation menu Skip navigation Home page Search

 Literature

-The following literature is included in the course.
+The following literature, consisting of four major themes, is included in the course.
 It also includes a collection of selected cases.

 Jensen, M.C.
 (1989).
 Eclipse of the Public Corporation.
 Harvard Business Review, September-October.